IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the AccessKey collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate AccessKey items.
+Collection endpoint that accepts various query parameters to filter and sort AccessKey items.
 Supports filtering on fields within AccessKey items.

 ### Example